lmihailovic/sugo/README.md

 This generates relative links for each `.html` file inside of `blog/`.

 ## To do
-- [x] Dynamic front matter entries (ditch the current temporary struct solution)
-- [x] Specify custom templates in front matter (so content's template doesn't necessarily depend on the type (subdir) to which the content belongs to, e.g `blog/`, `hobbies/`, `project/`...)
-- [x] Implement `index.md` templates which represent the index of the given subdir
-- [x] Implement special `home` templates for the website's main index page - implemented by placing an `index.md` in `content/` root and a `section.html` in `template/` root
-- [x] Allow for specification of custom content front matter delimiters
-- [x] Add `static/` dir functionality for css, js and image files.
-- [x] Implement nested templates (for the document head, header, footer...)
-- [x] Add `.Path` property for pages to allow for nav element creations - realised via function
-- [x] Add ability to loop over pages in content sections inside of templates - realised via function
-- [x] Function to loop pages over just one level of depth for a section
-- [x] Pack all of page front matter in the value part of map in `GetChildPages`

 - [ ] Command to generate an example website
-- [ ] Ability to specify custom templates
-- [ ] Make a live server functionality, for live previews.
+- [ ] Make a live server functionality for live previews.
 Possibly replace the existing `-d` functionality with this one.
 - [ ] Get a chef gopher as a mascot